Avoiding Pseudo-Christianity

 To deny yourself means that Christ wants you to be ‘all in’, nothing held back, no terms, no conditions.

 Why?: God describes the old natural ‘you’ as “dead”.(9) He makes it patently clear that the old, ‘natural’ you is not the way He made you but is the result of already being spiritually dead—and spiritual death to God is far more ‘real’ than you may realize.
 God often uses the marriage analogy to describe his relationship with one of his own.
 The day you marry, the single life is done with.
 Marriage must be ‘all in’, nothing is held back if your marriage will flourish for life.
 You must not drag your old relationships into marriage.
 The day I married the woman who is the desire of my heart, I felt and knew that I was beginning a whole new way of living.
-God uses marriage as an analogy to describe the total abandonment of the old life in exchange for becoming a child of God which has an incalculably deeper and more meaningful life that begins right here in this mortal world on a spiritual level and continues to the resurrection of an immortal, eternal, and glorious body when he returns.
+God uses marriage as an analogy to describe the total abandonment of the old life in exchange for becoming a child of God.
+This new life that we find in Christ is an incalculably deeper and more meaningful life that begins right here in this mortal world on a spiritual level and continues to the resurrection of an immortal, eternal, and glorious body when he returns.

 Competing examples of not denying oneself: I recently read a book by a person who both self-identifies as a Christian and celebrates her queerness.
 In her book, she describes examples of truly appalling behavior by people who believe they are Christians (but who tragically demonstrate the symptoms of a harsh and hypocritical type of pseudo-Christianity).
 In the final section of her book, as a solution, she suggests a different, culture-led kind of Christianity without realizing that it has something in common with the appalling examples she discussed earlier; the concept of denying oneself in the way that Jesus meant is absent.
 The author has, unawares, illustrated in the same book two very different kinds of pseudo-Christianity with no discussion, in either case, of what Christ described as necessary to follow him.

 To clarify, a key attribute of culture-led Christianity today is that the concept of “denying” oneself to follow Christ is absent.
-Indeed, in the course of continuing my research into deconversion, many individuals express the view that they are not interested in a God that does not comply with our culture’s view of sexuality and identity.
-So, unlike how Christ let the wealthy young leader walk away, either Christ must retract his requirement to deny oneself, or they will walk away highly offended.
+Indeed, in the course of my continuing research into deconversion, many individuals express the view that they are not interested in a God that does not comply with our culture’s view of sexuality and identity.
+So, unlike how Christ let the wealthy young leader walk away, those who share the good news of Jesus Christ feel pressure to retract Christ’s requirement to deny oneself so that the person does not walk away highly offended.
 This creates a powerful temptation for a person sharing their faith to misrepresent God by glossing over the personal cost of following Christ or by even capitulating to what culture demands so that the individual does not walk away like the rich young man did from Christ.

 But, according to Christ, you cannot drag the corpse of the old, natural ‘you’ into your new life in Christ.